Preparing for camp

 Harper, TX 78631

-For Beach Campers it is best to leave mail with the staff or send email to your camper.
+For Beach Campers it is best to leave mail with the staff or send email via Bunk1 to your camper.
+There will not be access to print emails but they can be downloaded and read on the computer by your camper.

 Campers can receive email!
 Email to campers will be printed out each morning for afternoon mail call.
 Please know that email is not private and may be viewed by camp staff who sort mail prior to email distribution.